BLC management will ensure that adequate resources are available and that the environment supports ease of learning.

 There will also be an expectation that you complete a certain amount of homework each week in order to complete the required learning and assessment tasks.
 Your trainer will provide guidance on what is involved and how much time you are expected to spend on work outside classes.
 This is also stated in the Course Outline.

 BLC is well-placed to keep up with industry associations and incorporate their requirements into the assessment process.
 Consultation with the enterprise and business world will provide information about assessments most relevant to workplaces.
 Regulatory requirements that relate to specific units of competence will be incorporated to ensure that our students are well-prepared for their workplace duties

 Collecting evidence that counts – the rules of evidence

 In collecting evidence, BLC applies the rules of evidence to inform the assessment strategy.
 Assessment strategies have been designed to ensure:

-- Sufficiency: We prioritise the collection of enough appropriate evidence to ensure that all aspects of a competency have been completed satisfactorily and that it can be demonstrated repeatedly.
+- Sufficiency: We prioritize the collection of enough appropriate evidence to ensure that all aspects of competency have been completed satisfactorily and that they can be demonstrated repeatedly.

 - Currency: We must be satisfied that the candidate currently holds the skills and knowledge relating to a particular assessment.
-This will mostly apply to RPL applications, where a candidate has been in the workplace for many years and is seeking recognition of skills and knowledge obtained through workplace experience or previous training.
-We will apply assessment strategies which satisfy this criteria through the gathering of direct evidence in the workplace.
+This will mostly apply to RPL applications, where a candidate has been in the workplace for many years and is seeking recognition of skills and knowledge obtained through work experience or previous training.
+We will apply assessment strategies that satisfy this criterion through the gathering of direct evidence in the workplace.

 It is our responsibility to ensure that candidates are provided with the right context to undertake their assessment activities.
 To achieve this, we will apply the following strategies.